Mild cognitive impairment due to Alzheimer disease in the community

 Digital Object Identifier (DOI)

 Petersen, Ronald C.; Aisen, Paul; Boeve, Bradley F.; Geda, Yonas E.; Ivnik, Robert J.; Knopman, David S.; Mielke, Michelle; Pankratz, Vernon S.; Roberts, Rosebud; Rocca, Walter A.; Weigand, Stephen; Weiner, Michael; Wiste, Heather; and Jack, Clifford R., "Mild cognitive impairment due to Alzheimer disease in the community" (2013).
-Neurology Articles.
+Neurology.
 401.